AFM-analysis/nanite/docs/sec_fitting_guide.rst

 .. nanite_model_table::

-These model functions can be used to fit experimental force-indentation data that have been preprocessed as described above.
+These model functions can be used to fit experimental force-distance data that have been preprocessed as described above.